 So how would the person I am today respond to my former colleague, asserting their ‘personal choice’ to silence and dismiss me?
 Well, there’s a time and a place for a discussion about ethics and even now, I fully recognise that was not it.
 But now I would stand my ground and would point out calmly that while the use and consumption of animal ‘products’ is indeed a choice, it can hardly be said to be ‘personal’.
 A personal choice is one that affects only ourselves.
 A personal choice has no victims and leaves no bloodbath in our wake.

-I would probably dare them to watch a film like Earthlings.
-This is not a film that promotes veganism, however it can be a useful wake-up call providing it is accompanied by a message that it is not how we treat our victims that is the problem, it is the fact that we have victims at all that we need to address, and that adopting veganism is the only way to end all the uses that the film depicts.
+I might invite them to watch one of the increasing number of films about animal use such as Peaceable Kingdom: The Journey Home which is free to watch on the link.
+Most such films, unfortunately, do not promote veganism, but instead leave viewers with the impression that the problem lies in our treatment of our victims or the environment in which it takes place.
+This is completely incorrect, however some films can be a useful wake-up call on the strict understanding that any viewing is accompanied by a message that it is not how we treat our unnecessary victims that is the problem, it is the fact that we have victims at all that we need to address, and that adopting veganism is the only way to end all the uses that the film depicts.

 And the person I am today would try to salvage some sort of relationship, in the hope that as time went by I could seize other opportunities to change mind and heart by providing information.
 Because I don’t think my colleague was that terrifying creature of nightmares whose ‘personal choice’ was made knowingly.
 They spoke from a place of ignorance.
 I’m fairly certain that their ignorance was a conscious choice, but nevertheless there is always a cure for ignorance, and the cure is information; it’s just a question of finding the way – if it exists – to convey it.